-Situated within Lancaster University Management School, one of the UK's leading business schools, the Institute for Entrepreneurship and Enterprise Development (IEED) undertakes work in the fields of entrepreneurship research, education and business support.
+Situated within Lancaster University Management School, one of the UK's leading business schools, the Institute for Entrepreneurship and Enterprise Development (IEED) undertakes work in the fields of entrepreneurship research, credit education and support.
 Of particular interest is their research on entrepreneurial learning and family business.
 Very good and interesting site.
-Do not miss the Institute Working Papers Collection and the case studies on family business.
+Do not miss the Institute Working Papers Collection, Owner Operator earning potential (based on CRST pay) and the case studies on family business.

 Canadian Youth Business Foundation

 The Canadian Youth Business Foundation (Youth Business) is a non-profit, private-sector initiative designed to provide mentoring, business support and lending to young Canadian entrepreneurs who are creating new businesses.
 This site has very much improved since its creation and now includes very good resources links (although very much focused on Canada)

 The Entrepreneurship Centre is an initiative of OCRI ( Ottawa Centre for Research and Innovation) a partnership organization between business, education and government.
 It is dedicated to helping Ottawa entrepreneurs make educated decisions about starting and growing their businesses.The services provided are divided in three main areas: thinking of starting a business, starting a new business, up and growing an existing business.
 Very useful site even though it is focused mostly on Ottawa entrepreneurs.
 Do not miss the frequently asked questions and the free business tutorials.